-Once I had extracted and placed my stock onto a new document along with my main subject, it was just a matter of a few individual adjustments in lighting and color tones.
-Some blurring for depth of field and a bit of dodge and burn on the main subjects.
+Once I had extracted and placed my stock onto a new document and my main subject, it was just a matter of a few individual adjustments in lighting and color tones.
+Then, some blurring for depth of field and a bit of dodge and burn on the main subjects.
 Finally, I finished it with global edits of color toning and lighting to blend it all and complete the composite.

 I had such a fantastic experience photographing these young ladies.
 If you'd like to learn with a like-minded community, we have a Facebook Group.

-If you're serious about learning children's portraiture and compositing fantasy worlds, I encourage you to join my premium membership and learn with me.
+If you're serious about learning children's portraiture and compositing fantasy worlds, I encourage you to access the premium membership and learn with me.